Code-Institute-Submissions/MSP2_art_resource/README.md

 - Display a work's additional images as thumbnails, possibly on a carousel.
 - Incorporate the resource page into a wider art club website.
 - Sort found works on a selected object field.
+- On larger viewports direct art work's details to the right of the title and image displayed.

 ## Technologies Used